KingsburyLab/pyEQL/docs/chemistry.md

 # Chemical Formulas

-pyEQL interprets the chemical formula of a substance to calculate its molecular weight and formal charge.
-The formula is also used as a key to search the database for parameters (e.g. diffusion coefficient) that are used in subsequent calculations.
+`pyEQL` interprets the chemical formula of a substance to calculate its molecular weight and formal charge.
+The formula is also used as a key to search the [property database](database.md) for parameters (e.g. diffusion coefficient) that are used in subsequent calculations.

 ## How to Enter Valid Chemical Formulas